There aren't any images for this school. Be the first to show your picture to thousands of people!

 Student Financial Aid Details

-The student body at the California Healing Arts College is quite small (rarely exceeding more than 50 individuals).
-Students not only are instructed by experienced professionals in the massage therapy field, they furthermore get the opportunity to put the educational theories being learnt into practice: the school is itself an active massage center, and customers are regularly attended by the students, giving them the opportunity to apply their learning.
+The student body is quite small, rarely exceeding more than 50 individuals.
+Not only are students instructed by experienced professionals in the massage therapy field, they get the opportunity to put the educational theories being learned into practice: the school itself is an active massage center, and customers are regularly attended by the students, giving them the opportunity to apply their learning.

-Student services at the California Healing Arts College include career counseling and placement as well as cost-defraying employment opportunities.
+Student services include career counseling and placement as well as cost-defraying employment opportunities.
 Upon completion of their program, most graduates move on to work in professional spas, resorts, cruise ships, health clubs, and similar areas where their services will come in handy.

 Student Enrollment Demographics